iml-gddaiss/magtogoek/README.md

 Supported data type:

-* ADCP : Accoustisc Doopler Current Profiler
+* ADCP : Accoustisc Doopler Current Profiler **(Only available on Linux/MacOS Only)**
-  - RDI Teledyne: WorkHorse, SentinelV, OceanSurveilor **(Only available on Linux/MacOS Only)** Magtogoek uses the pycurrents package made by UH Currents Group of the University of Hawaii.
+  - RDI Teledyne: WorkHorse, SentinelV, OceanSurveilor Magtogoek uses the pycurrents package made by UH Currents Group of the University of Hawaii.
     Virtual Machine can be easly install on Windows machine see below.(TODO)
   - RTI Rowtech :
     Magtogoek has a custom reader for RTI ENS files made using functions provided by Rowtech on their [repository](https://github.com/rowetechinc/RTI).
+  - The RTI reader in `magtogoek.adcp.rti_reader can be use independently to read raw data but no processing is carried out from reader.
 * More to come.

 ## Installation